-If there’s ever an emergency, you’ll be one of the first people to know the situation, and you can provide potentially life-saving medical history information.
+- If there’s ever an emergency, you can provide potentially life-saving medical history information.

 Many women that go through an adoption grieve after being separated from their child.
 This is a completely normal experience.
 Having an open adoption can help you cope with the pain that you’re going through.
 Grieving can make you feel unsure of your adoption decision, but getting to know your child through post-placement contact can help soothe your pain.

 It is up to you to determine how much openness you want in your adoption.
 Your adoption specialist will help you find the perfect adoptive family that is comfortable with the amount of contact that you choose before and after the placement.
-So, no matter what your situation is, you’ll be able to find an adoptive family that meets your needs for an adoption.
+So, no matter what your situation, you’ll be able to find an adoptive family that meets your needs.

 Disadvantages of Open Adoption

 While there are many benefits of open adoption, it might not be the best solution for everyone.
-Some women find post-placement contact with the adoptive family and their child to be a painful reminder of their adoption decision.
-These women may choose a closed adoption because they believe it will be easier for them to find closure and move forward after adoption, and that’s OK.
+Some women find post-adoption contact with the adoptive family and their child to be a painful reminder of a difficult time.
+These women may choose a closed adoption because they believe it will be easier for them to find closure and move forward after adoption, and that’s okay.

-Additionally, you might decide not to choose an open adoption if you have trouble establishing boundaries with the adoptive family or if both parties are unable to adhere to their open adoption agreement.
+Additionally, you might decide to choose a closed adoption if you have trouble establishing boundaries with the adoptive family.
 Communication is one of the most important aspects of any open adoption.
-But a lack of communication or not feeling ready for the challenges that come with it can cause some open adoption problems.
+But a lack of communication, or not feeling ready for the challenges that come with it, can cause some open adoption problems.

 However, these problems are something that you and the adoptive family can work through with some patience and honest conversation.
 Remember to talk to your adoption specialist if you have any concerns about the potential cons of open adoption.